» We Are a Species That Kills Our Own Young | ABQ Journal

 No day without pain.

-Has a heart of love,
+Your little one has a heart of love,

 A soul of patience